DPDgroup is an ISO/IEC 27001:2013 approved company.

 Where DPDgroup UK processes a Consignee's data for its Customers, DPDgroup UK acts as a Data Processor of this information.
 (Please refer to the Customers Privacy Notice for further information regarding how they process your personal information).

 Where DPDgroup UK processes your personal data for all other circumstances set out in this Privacy Notice, DPDgroup UK acts as a Data Controller of this information.

 Both processing activities are dealt with under the provisions of the Data Protection Laws (Data Protection Act 2018 and the EU General Data Protection Regulation).

-DPDgroup UK must have a lawful basis to process your personal information whether a Customer or Consignee, and this Privacy Notice explains what our lawful basis is in respect of each purpose for which we keep and use information about you.
-Generally, we are allowed to process your personal information where you have either provided consent, it is necessary in connection with a contract between us (such as a contract to supply our services to you as a Customer), where it is necessary in order for us to comply with our legal obligations, or where we have a legitimate interest to do so (but we will always consider whether your right to privacy overrides our interest).
+DPDgroup UK must have a lawful basis to process your personal information whether a 3rd Party Provider, Customer or Consignee, and this Privacy Notice explains what our lawful basis is in respect of each purpose for which we keep and use information about you.
+Generally, we are allowed to process your personal information where you have either provided consent, it is necessary in connection with a contract between us (such as a contract to supply our services to you as a Customer or for you to supply services to us as a 3rd Party Provider), where it is necessary in order for us to comply with our legal obligations, or where we have a legitimate interest to do so (but we will always consider whether your right to privacy overrides our interest).

 Details of how to contact us if you have any questions about privacy or data protection can be found in the Contact Us section, below.

 We will only require you to provide personal information to us where it is necessary for us to provide you with a service at your request.

 We will collect and process the following personal information about you: